Garrett L. Washington

-Garrett L. Washington is an American professor of Japanese history.
-He is an associate professor of history and the director of diversity, equity, and inclusion at the University of Massachusetts Amherst.
-He specializes in Western influences on late 19th and early 20th century Japanese society.
+Garrett L. Washington is an American historian of Japan.
+He is an associate professor of history at the University of Massachusetts Amherst.
+He specializes in religious, spatial, and women's histories in late 19th and early 20th century Japan.

 Biography

-Washington received a B.A. from Rice University.
-In 2000, he was an Association for International Education Japan Monbushō Scholar with Kyūshū University.
-He received a diplôme d'études approfondies from the Université de Paris VIII Saint Denis/Vincennes and a doctorate in from Purdue University.
-He received the Bilsland Dissertation Fellowship in 2008.
+Washington received a BA degree from Rice University.
+He received a diplôme d'études approfondies from the Paris 8 University and a PhD from Purdue University.